Liquid Crystal Titan Resource Hub

 9. Lift off the top vat ring, remove the vat film and dispose of it.

 10. Clean both vat rings thoroughly using paper towel and cleaning solvent.
-Replace the gasket if necessary.
+Replace the gasket with every vat film change.

 11. Ensure the vat cleaning foam mat is clean.